 LASIK for optimized vision: Our surgeons perform the most precise form of LASIK (known as OptiLASIK™).
 This highly accurate type of LASIK is not only quick and relatively painless, but it is also available to many patients who were not previously eligible for the surgery.

 PRK—a common alternative to LASIK: Some patients have thin corneas or dry eyes, making them better suited for a laser vision correction surgery called PRK.
 It is the most-common alternative to LASIK, and it works best for low-to-moderate nearsightedness.

-Minimally invasive surgery for nearsightedness: Mass.
+SMILE (small incision lenticule extraction): Mass.
 Eye and Ear, Waltham, offers the newest type of laser vision correction, called ReLEx SMILE.
-The procedure was FDA-approved in 2016 and is a less-invasive and gentler surgery than LASIK.
+This small-incision, gentle, and minimally invasive surgery corrects nearsightedness.
+The procedure was FDA-approved in 2016 and is gaining popularity worldwide.

 Correcting vision during cataract surgery: Mass.
 Eye and Ear offers premium implantable lenses for patients with cataracts.
 These lenses allow patients to see near, far, and everywhere in between with less, or even no dependence, on glasses or contact lenses.

 More Options: Recent advancements in refractive surgery technology have rapidly expanded options for patients with nearsightedness, farsightedness, or astigmatism.
 If you are not a good candidate for LASIK or PRK, you may be eligible for alternative options, such as LASEK, EpiLASIK, implantable lenses, or arcuate keratotomy.